Five Things About Tinker Tailor Soldier Spy

 Are you as fixated on Tinker Tailor Soldier Spy as I am?
 Or did you not care for it?
 Should Gary Oldman be winning all of the awards?
 Or is that just me being crazy?
 Sound off below.

-2 Responses to “Five Things About Tinker Tailor Soldier Spy”
+9 thoughts on “Five Things About Tinker Tailor Soldier Spy”

-With so much information being thrown at us, I wish that there was much more time for all of it to just sink in but I liked the fact that the film made you pay attention to every little detail as this story just kept building and building.
+1. With so much information being thrown at us, I wish that there was much more time for all of it to just sink in but I liked the fact that the film made you pay attention to every little detail as this story just kept building and building.
 Everybody here in this cast is great too, especially Oldman who perfectly brings this flick together.
 Good review.

 Leave a Reply